vrchatapi/vrchatapi-python/docs/WorldFavoriteList.md

 # WorldFavoriteList

-A world favorite group summarised for a public profile, with a sample of its worlds' thumbnails.
+A world favorite group as a public profile lists it, with a sample of its worlds' thumbnails.

 ## Properties
 Name | Type | Description | Notes